kdgregory/log4j-aws-appenders/README.md

   This is the version that I have used to build and run the integration tests.
   Earlier versions may work, but I make no guarantees.

+To avoid dependency hell, **this library does not specify any transitive dependencies**.
+You must explicitly add all required dependencies into your build.
 I have made an intentional effort to limit dependencies to the bare minimum.
-This has in some cases meant that I write internal implementations for functions that are found in common libraries.

-To avoid dependency hell, this library does not specify any transitive dependencies.
-You must explicitly add all required dependencies into your build.

 ## Contributions